 Who Must File

 (1) Entities that are facilities-based providers of broadband (i.e

 ., faster than 200 kbps, in at least one direction) connections (including both wired lines and wireless channels) to one or more end user locations in a state;

 (2) ILECs or CLECs that provide wired or fixed wireless local exchange service to one or more end user customers;

-(3) providers of interconnected VoIP services that provide interconnected VoIP service to one or more revenue-generating end-user customer(s) of interconnected VoIP service on the as-of date associated with the form; and
+(3) Providers of interconnected VoIP services that provide interconnected VoIP service to one or more revenue-generating end-user customer(s) of interconnected VoIP service on the as-of date associated with the form; and

-(4) facilities-based providers of mobile telephony services that serve one or more mobile telephony subscribers on the as-of date associated with the form.
+(4) Facilities-based providers of mobile telephony services that serve one or more mobile telephony subscribers on the as-of date associated with the form.

 REVISED Form 499-Q Quarterly Telecommunications Reporting Worksheet

 Carriers required to contribute to universal service support mechanisms must report their actual and projected end user and wholesale revenues for each calendar quarter by filing FCC Form 499Q on a quarterly basis.
 Filers making revisions